jacopoMauro/dm874/presentations_guidelines.md

 be covered.
 The categories will be assigned to students based on requests if an agreement is possible, in a randomic way otherwise.

-Every presentation will indicatively last 30 minutes (25 minutes of presentation, 5 minutes of answers).
+Every presentation will indicatively last 20 minutes (15 minutes of presentation, 5 minutes of questions and answers).
 After the presentation listeners will be able to give feedback to the presenter by using the peergrade.io system.
 The presenter can therefore go online, check the peers feedback and mark it if it was useful or not.